Collecting Data on Your App

 iprofiler -timeprofiler -activitymonitor

-The following example opens and collects data from YourApp using the Time Profiler template.
+The following example opens and collects data from YourApp using the Time Profiler instrument.
 Data is collected for eight seconds and the data is saved at

 iprofiler -T 8s -d /temp -o YourApp_perf -timeprofiler -a YourApp